 Access to Play Therapy Employment Opportunities (Full Members only)

 (NB some of these benefits also apply to Associates – see below)

 You may join BAPT either as a Member (Full, Student or Retired) or as an Associate.
 Please select by carefully reading the information on each category.
 All Membership applicants must agree to abide by the BAPT Ethical Basis for Good Practice in Play Therapy and are subject to the Complaints Procedure therein.
 This does not apply to Associates who are not covered by these policies.
 The BAPT membership year runs from 1st October to 30th September annually.
 You may join at anytime during the year, Fees are adjusted for those joining later than 1/2 way through the membership year.

-This category is open to any person who holds a Play Therapy qualification accredited by BAPT (*), who is having regular supervision, who is in or has recently had personal therapy and who has an up-to-date clear CRB check.
+Full Membership is open to any person who fulfills the criteria for membership – i.e they have successfully completed a play therapy qualification on one of the BAPT accredited Qualifying programmes or have successfully completed the BAPT portfolio route*.
+On application members must identify who will provide their clinical supervision and provide evidence of valid current Professional Indemnity and Public Liability insurance and an up do date DBS clearance.
 Full members have the right to vote at the AGM and to stand for election on to the Board of Directors.
-All Full Members are listed as part of the British Register of Play Therapists on this website, and may also request to have their name and contact details listed on the Register of Play Therapists available for private work, which is made available to people and organisations seeking a qualified Play Therapist.
+Full members receive a photo-identity membership card and access to Play Therapy employment opportunities.
+Names of all full members will appear on the online BAPT’s Professional Standards Agency Accredited Register of Play Therapists which will enable members of the public to ensure that their therapists are appropriately qualified.
+Full Members can also request to have their name and contact details listed on the Find a Therapist listing of Play Therapists available for private work, which is made available to people and organisations seeking a qualified Play Therapist.